 Letter in Arabic script.
 Addressed to [...] al-Malikī al-Nāṣirī.
 Dating: Probably Mamluk era. 'warada l-musharraf al-karīm al-ṣādir ʿan al-majlis al-ʿāl... wa-ʿalima jamīʿ ma sharaḥahu wa-ammā …

 List or table, in Arabic.
 Mentions several commodities, and their weights (ex. raṭl).
 Needs examination.
+NB: this shelfmark does not appear to be on FGP.

 Literary text, probably poetry.
 Has binding threads.
 Needs examination.